MediaMath/screenshooter/README.md

   - All api calls are made before locating the image
   - Checks to see if image exists in dictionary

+This is can be done using any service, by default it's the one chosen in the config file.

 Requires: location of temp image to diff against

 Returns: location to where the stored image is located in the multi-dimensional dictionary

 ###Capsule